 Scheduled international passenger flights have been suspended in India since March 25 due to the coronavirus pandemic.

-Air India started international chartered flights under Vande Bharat Mission from May 6 to help people stranded abroad return home amid the pandemic.
-It has been operating chartered flights on Indo-US routes since May 18 where tickets on both the legs are sold.
+Air India started international chartered flights under Vande Bharat Mission on May 6 to help people stranded abroad to return home amid the pandemic.
+It has been operating chartered flights on Indo-US routes since May 18 where tickets on both legs are sold.

 While tickets on the India-US leg are sold through Air India’s website to the public, the seats on the US-India leg have to be purchased after contacting the Indian Embassy in the US.